Action for Happiness: Monthly action calendars

-Action for Happiness App
+Action for Happiness app

 In 2019 AfH released The Action for Happiness app for iOS and Android.
 The app is based on the themes and daily actions from the monthly calendars.
 The app sends a daily action each morning and an inspiring message towards the end of the day.

 Happy Cafes

 AfH coordinates a network of "Happy Cafes" across the UK and around the world.
-Happy Cafes are "a friendly and welcoming place to meet other people with a shared interest in promoting happiness and wellbeing.".
-Happy Cafés have a range of literature, posters, pamphlets and postcards relating to happiness on display - and Action for Happiness supporters can identify themselves to each other by wearing a lapel badge available at the Café.
+Happy Cafes are "a friendly and welcoming place to meet other people with a shared interest in promoting happiness and wellbeing".
+Happy Cafés have a range of literature, posters, pamphlets and postcards relating to happiness on display—and Action for Happiness supporters can identify themselves to each other by wearing a lapel badge available at the Café.

-Public Events with Expert Speakers
+Public events with expert speakers

 AfH runs monthly events in London with expert speakers from around the world presenting on themes related to happiness.
-An archive of the public talks including sessions with Thupten Jinpa, Dr Kristen Neff, Dr Ranjan Chattergee, Andy Puddicombe, Jeff Sachs, Dr Maria Sidios, Martin Seligman, Matthieu Ricard, Claudia Hammond, Mo Gawdat and Jon Kabat-Zinn are available on the charity's YouTube channel.
+An archive of the public talks including sessions with Thupten Jinpa, Dr Kristin Neff, Dr Ranjan Chattergee, Andy Puddicombe, Jeff Sachs, Dr Maria Sidios, Martin Seligman, Matthieu Ricard, Claudia Hammond, Mo Gawdat and Jon Kabat-Zinn are available on the charity's YouTube channel.